WHO WE ARE

 Sales and Distribution

-AR Baltic Medical UAB manufactures CE-marked medical devices in full compliance with applicable EU regulations.
 Products are sold exclusively through authorized and qualified distributors, or in response to individual, unsolicited requests from licensed healthcare professionals.
 The company does not participate directly in public tenders, hospital procurement, or marketing campaigns.

-In non-EU countries, AR Baltic Medical products are supplied under applicable local regulatory authorizations.
+AR Baltic Medical products are supplied under applicable local regulatory authorizations.
 Promotion and distribution are managed independently by local distributors, in accordance with national laws and medical device regulations.

 Market Access and Fair Competition